eclipse-archived/ceylon-lang.org/blog/2015-06-21-constructors.md

 a static type system to be able to detect, and, indeed, in other contexts Java _does_ detect uninitialized variables.

+Further note that this would be an even bigger problem in Ceylon, because most types don't have `null` as an instance, so there is no obvious "default" value.

 As usual, my purpose here isn't to bash Java, but to justify why we've done things differently in Ceylon.